malvikasharan/APRICOT/APRICOT_tutorial.md

 ####Fetching required source files

-We have provided few processed files, which is available in *apricot_demo_files* and was downloaded via zenodo.
-We can copy these files to the APRICOT defined paths.
+We have provided few processed files, which is available in *apricot_demo_files* and was downloaded via zenodo, if it is already available, please comment the first three lines in the script, which copies these files to the APRICOT defined paths.

 Additionally, we will download domain annotation files from CDD and Pfam databases.

 `````

 basic_requirements_for_demo(){
-    ##zenodo_link_for_demo_data=
+    zenodo_link_for_demo_data=https://zenodo.org/record/51705/files/APRICOT-1.0-demo_files-MS.zip
     wget $zenodo_link_for_demo_data
     unzip apricot_demo_files.zip
     cp apricot_demo_files/go_mapping/* $DB_PATH/go_mapping